by Dr Andy Effting and Dr Jean van Lierop

 Several researchers have found evidence linking periodontal disease with an increased risk of coronary heart disease.
-The researchers found that men with periodontitis were 25% more likely to develop some from of coronary heart disease.
-Conditions such as arthrosclerosis and thromboembolisms were particularly prominent.
+The researchers found that men with periodontitis were 25% more likely to develop some form of coronary heart disease.
+Conditions such as atherosclerosis and thromboembolism were particularly prominent.
 The risk was especially high for men under 50 years.
 It was also significant that heart disease was the most common condition shared by periodontitis patients.

 Patients with valvular heart disease are also at risk of developing infective endocarditis.
-Dental procedures that result in soft tissue bleeding (even brushing) could cause bacteria present on the gums to infiltrate the blood stream (bacteraemia), providing opportunity for the blood born bacteria to be lodged on heart valves or other damaged heart tissue.
+Dental procedures that result in soft tissue bleeding (even brushing) could cause bacteria present on the gums to infiltrate the bloodstream (bacteraemia), providing an opportunity for the blood born bacteria to be lodged on heart valves or other damaged heart tissue.
 This can lead to extensive heart damage.

 This has led to a shift in the emphasis of treatment from a surgery-based approach to a more conservative patient-centred approach that can be managed on a day-to-day basis.
-Where it was once of importance to remove all forms of bacteria from below the gums and root surfaces surgically, treatment is now focused on assisting an individual to clean more effectively.
-The goal of surgery is therefore to render previously inaccessible sites more accessible to routine cleaning.
+Where it was once of importance to remove all forms of bacteria from below the gums and root surfaces surgically, treatment is now focused on assisting an individual in cleaning more effectively.
+The goal of surgery is, therefore, to render previously inaccessible sites more accessible to routine cleaning.
 Some well-managed patients could also gain from more complex surgery if gum disease is in its advanced stages.

 As systemic conditions also play a significant role in disease development, the effective multi-disciplinary management of these conditions is also of utmost importance.
 Some supplements that could be very useful include vitamin C, co-enzyme Q10 and the tissue salts Ferrum Phosphate, Calcium Sulphate and Silicea.
 Ora-salts could be a useful mouthwash.

-However the most important aspect of disease management still lies with the individual.
-It is critical that each individual takes responsibility for his or her own oral health.
-Through good oral hygiene most people are capable of significantly influencing the progression of oral disease.
+However, the most important aspect of disease management still lies with the individual.
+Each individual must take responsibility for his or her own oral health.
+Through good oral hygiene, most people are capable of significantly influencing the progression of oral disease.
 By using all the resources available, this has become easier for everyone to achieve.